jhpyle/docassemble/_docs/config.md

 The [startup process] on [Docker] sets the `secretkey` to a random value.

+After you already have a working system, you should not change the `secretkey`.
+If you do, none of your passwords or API keys will work.

 ## <a name="backup days"></a>Number of days of backups to keep